Applied Music Instruction (Lessons) 2017-2018

 Jury Repertoire Form

-Students who are doing an Applied Music jury in December or April, must obtain a Jury Repertoire Form from the Performance Department Secretary or their studio teacher, complete it accurately, hand it in to their instructor for approval and signature no later than Nov.
+Students who are doing an Applied Music jury in December or April, must obtain a Jury Repertoire Form from an Undergraduate Assistant in TC210 or their studio teacher, complete it accurately, hand it in to their instructor for approval and signature no later than Nov.
 15 for December juries and March 15 for April juries.
 Repertoire must be listed in the order in which the student wishes to play it.
 It is the student's responsibility to make sure that the repertoire submitted for examination meets the requirements.
 Presentation of repertoire that does not meet the requirements could result in the jurors refusing to hear the jury.

-The studio teachers will collect the repertoire forms from all of their students, sign them and, when all have been received, hand them in to the Performance Dept. Secretary by Nov.
+The studio teachers will collect the repertoire forms from all of their students, sign them and, when all have been received, hand them in to an Undergraduate Assistant in TC210 by Nov.
 15 or March 15 as applicable for insertion into the jury envelopes, along with the jury report forms.
 If the jury repertoire form, signed by the teacher, is missing from the jury envelope, or if a student appears at a jury with an unsigned form, the jury will proceed to grade the playing/singing but the mark will be withheld from the Registrar and kept in the Department office until the Dept. Chair has consulted the teacher.
 Please note that changes in repertoire can be accommodated after the Nov/March 15 deadline if submitted by the studio teacher in writing to the Dept. Chair.

 Repertoire submitted for jury examination may not have been previously performed in a jury or credit recital.
 Works requiring accompaniment must be performed with an accompanist, and students are responsible for providing their own accompanists.